RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 [//]: # (graph with total negative eigenpower vs optimised high eigenvalue dimensions)

-## 9. Finding the narrow valley: the full-batch small-lr path

-[//]: # (distance along the optimal gd path vs largest eigenvalue)

-## 10. Are the near-zero eigenvalues doing anything?

-[//]: # (fix the very small eigenvalue after a few iterations, and only optimise the top few directions and the negative directions)

-## 11. Conclusion and Further Questions
+## 9. Conclusion and Further Questions

 Future directions:
 - Do these results generalise to larger Resnets, what about transformer architectures?